acumos/acumos-java-client/docs/end-user-guide/onboarding-java-guide.rst

             modelClassName=org.acumos.ml.XModel
             modelMethod=predict

     #.
-License File - If you have a license associated with your model, Add it in the supproting folder in the following form : license.json
+License File - If you have a license associated with your model, Add it in the supproting folder in the following form : license.json.
+Remark : After onboarding the model with license, the artifacts will show license file with name "license.json" even if user has uploaded the license file with different name.

 Create your modeldump.zip file